 We are providing a "full service" CSA.
 Not only will you get vegetables, but we are also able to include USDA processed, all natural meats.
-Small farm raised, all natural pork, chicken, rabbit, quail and goat.
+Small farm raised, all natural pork, duck, chicken, rabbit, quail and goat.
 Our animals are raised mainly in a pasture/grass based feed program.
 Kunekune pigs rely heavily on grazing and eating hay for their diet (we do supplement to make sure all nutritional needs are being met).
 Our rabbits are fed primarily hay and are given a very large portion of their diet in foraged greens during the growing season.
 Even our meat chickens are free-range and pastured, although their actual diet consists mainly of concentrate feeds they do partake of foraged feeds like plants and bugs.
 Our ducks raised for meat are 100% pasture fed, gleaning only the occasional fallen amounts of grain in the paddocks of other species.
 Certain years we will also offer beef for additional purchase.
 Also included in your share are eggs, herbs and even maple syrup!
 All of our animals are raised humanely and without antibiotics or hormones and on organic and non-GMO feeds!
 Our animals are raised within a combination of the following: on pasture, free range, cage and tractors.
 Our plants are grown in our own black gold (compost made right here on the farm) and grown without the use of pesticides or other chemicals.
 Everything is as naturally grown as possible.
 We are NOT certified organic, but do our best to follow all organic methods, such as companion planting, natural soil amendments, crop rotation and much more.